 Unlike a regular pizza, as all the toppings are inside, we can eat it much like a sandwich!
 Thus, it’s easier to eat.

-Yes, your calzone does not necessarily have a half circle shape; you can make a large size calzone like stuffed pizza.
+Yes, your calzone is not necessarily a half-circle shape; you can make a large-size calzone like stuffed pizza.
 For this purpose, you can use two dough balls, one will hold the stuffing, and the other will cover it.
 Thus, your calzone will be like a stuffed pizza.

 A simple answer is that 60-70% hydration dough is best for a calzone.
-Whether you’re a professional baker or a beginner, 80% hydration is purely epic for Neapolitan pizzas; since your calzone has not to be puffy like Neapolitan, you need not challenge yourself to handle 80% hydration pizza dough.
+Yet, if you’re a beginner, you need not challenge yourself to handle 60% hydration pizza dough; you can go for 70% hydration dough or 80% as well.

 Why do you need 00 flour, and what if it’s unavailable?